joeyjira/Cluster-Fox/docs/README.md

 ### Wireframes

-Star Burst will have a single screen consisting of a title, information panel, and a game board.
+Cluster Fox will have a single screen consisting of a title, information panel, and a game board.
 There will also be buttons at the side of the game to mute the sound and restart the game.